NatalieAnna/Java/PackageAccess/README.md

 * ACCESS MODIFIERS: public, protected, private.
 * NONACCESS MODIFIERS: strictfp, final, abstract.

 - PUBLIC: gives all classes from all packages access to the public class.
+If classes are in different packages then they must be imported.
 - FINAL: the class can’t be subclassed/extended/inherited (i,e String class).
 - ABSTRACT: can’t be instantiated.
 Can only be extended/subclassed (ie from an abstract generic car class you would subclass a concrete Toyota class).